 =AVERAGE(E5:E7)

-How to Calculate TAT Percentage in Excel
+How to Calculate TAT Percentage in Excel?

-In this section, I will show you an example of a turnaround time percentage example.
 It will be an example of the increase in percentage for a particular turnaround time.

 To calculate the turnaround time in hours, we used the TEXT function in the formula: